bitfinity-network/bitfinity-evm-sdk/src/register-evm-agent/src/simple_canister/README.md

 The [signature package](../signature/src/main.rs) will help us generate the required signature.

 Because the whole process requires us to send an Ethereum private key (signing key) to EVM canister, so there needs to be a [security statement](https://tech-docs-evmc.vercel.app/ic-agent/overview#verify-registration) about this:
-> After step 3 & 4, other IC canisters will not be able to use the registered address when creating transactions, making it safe to expose the signing key at this point.
+> After step 3 & 4, other IC canisters will not be able to use the reserved address when creating transactions, making it safe to expose the signing key at this point.

 Also, this signing key should be one-time, i.e. it cannot be used for other Ethereum compatible projects either.